rendner/py-plugin-dataframe-viewer/projects/html_from_styler/README.md

 | create_styler | A parameterless function to create a new (configured) styler to dump.
 Used to generate test data from it. |
 | chunk_size    | The chunk size to use when dumping the `styler`.                                                          |

-Nearly all tests specify small styled `DataFrames`, because the generated data is used to validate if the HTML can be parsed and is combined correctly.
+Nearly all tests specify small styled `DataFrames`, because the generated data is used to validate that fetched chunks can be parsed and that they combined give the same result.

-The benefit of small test cases is, that in a short amount of time many test cases can be fetched from the debugger without running into a timeout exception.

 ### Directory: manual_testing
 The directory contains examples to test the behavior of the plugin manually.